RedHatQE/widgetastic.core/README.rst

 .. `Version picking`:
 Version picking
 ------------------
-By version picking you can tackle the challenge of things changing between versions but not so much.
+By version picking you can tackle the challenge of widgets changing between versions.

 In order to use this feature, you have to provide ``product_version`` property in the Browser which should return the current version (ideally ``utils.Version``, otherwise you would need to redefine